 • You’ll also want to remove or bypass any drinking or refrigerator water filters before introducing antifreeze.

-• Some RV manufacturers instruct to use the compressed air method as well– blowing all the excess water out of the lines.
+• Some RV manufacturers instruct to use the compressed air method– blowing all the excess water out of the lines.
 If instructed to do so, you may need a special adapter known as a Blowout Plug.
 This plug allows compressed air to be used through the City Water Connection.
 With the blowout plug threaded to the city water inlet and all faucets open, attach an air compressor to blow the remaining water out of the lines.
 Be sure to not exceed 50 PSI or stated in your owner’s manual.
 Then close all the faucets and drains before pumping antifreeze through.

-• Next, if your rig has an intake draw tube (often installed on newer motor coaches) place it into a jug of RV antifreeze.
+• Next, if your unit has an intake draw tube (often installed on newer motor coaches) place it into a jug of RV antifreeze.
 For older RVs, a water pump converter kit can be installed.

 • Turn the water pump on.
 This will start pumping antifreeze throughout the plumbing system.